klaytn/klaytn-docs/docs/learn/computation/precompiled-contracts.md

 # Precompiled Contracts

-Klaytn provides several useful precompiled contracts.
+Klaytn provides several useful precompiled contracts, none of which are state changing.
-These contracts are implemented in the platform itself as a native implementation.
+These contracts are implemented in the platform itself as a native implementation which means they part of the Klaytn client specifications.
 The precompiled contracts from address 0x01 through 0x0A are the same as those in Ethereum.
+The utility of precompiles falls into fours major categories:
+    .
+Elliptic curve digital signature recovery.
+    .
+Hash Methods
+    .
+Memory copying
+    .
+Methods to enable elliptic curve maths for zk proofs.
 Klaytn additionally implements precompiled contracts from 0x3FD through 0x3FF to support new Klaytn features.

 :::note